1000101cz/fractator_2077/README.md

-tested on :computer: Debian, Ubuntu, Fedora, Manjaro, Raspbian, Android | (x86_64 and ARM)    |   written in :atom: Atom
+tested on :computer: Debian, Ubuntu, Fedora, Manjaro, Raspbian | (x86_64 and ARM)    |   written in :atom: Atom